zygm0nt/reading-list/other-lists/best-adventure-games.md

 According to: http://www.rockpapershotgun.com/2015/06/12/best-adventure-games/

-1. Day Of The Tentacle
+1. Day Of The Tentacle [DONE]
 2. The Longest Journey
 3. Sam & Max: Hit The Road
-4. Indiana Jones & The Fate Of Atlantis
+4. Indiana Jones & The Fate Of Atlantis [DONE]
 5. Grim Fandango
 6. Toonstruck
 7. Monkey Island 2: LeChuck’s Revenge